SebastianMuskalla/ModelessVim/README.md

 Some features
 -------------
 * Support for standard [key binds](#key-bindings).
-* Show an infoline at the top of the screen that reminds you of the keybinds.
+* Show an infobar at the top of the screen that reminds you of the key binds.
-* Show a statusline at the bottom with the file, the cursor position, and some other information.
+* Show a statusbar at the bottom with the file, the cursor position, and some other information.
 * Sane default settings for many options.